LispEngineer/aiband/README.md

 # Next Steps

+0. Update the "Description" text to take into account what has been seen and what is currently visible, and not to show information about unseen areas.
 1. Modify Unity3D presentation of items not to destroy and recreate all the Item/Entity GameObjects every single update.
 2. Add GPLv3 with Attribution license once I figure out how to do that.